opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 parent: Command reference
 ---

+# Command flags
 OpenSearch Benchmark (OSB) uses command line flags to change OpenSearch Benchmark's behavior.
-Not all flags can be uses with each command.
+Not all flags can be used with each command.
 To find out which flags are supported by a specific command, enter `opensearch-benchmark <command> --h`.

 All command flags are added to a command using the following syntax: